 The US National Tsunami Hazard Mitigation Program (NTHMP) supports the development of inundation maps for all US coastal areas through numerical modeling of tsunami inundation.
 This includes high-resolution modeling and mapping of at-risk and highly populated areas as well as the development of inundation estimates for non-modeled and low hazard areas.
-This report describes the development of inundation maps for the northern part of the New Jersey State which in not covered by the Atlantic City NGDC tsunami DEM (Taylor et al, 2009, Tehranirad et al., 2015).
+This report describes the development of inundation maps for the New York City metropolitan area.